xiao0497/.github/profile/README.md

-My name is Xiao Can .
+My name is Xiao Can.

 I come from Hubei province.

 I'm going to be a member of ThoughtWorks.
 I hope I can realize my value and improve myself in Thought Works.